revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> Both `drop` and `truncate` are the part of DDL commands and also looks similar while deleting records of the table in database.
-But one major difference between both is that, `drop` deletes all the records from the table as well as the table structure, whereas `truncate` will only deletes all the records from the table but not the table structure.
-Also drop command can be used to delete the database, whereas truncate cannot be used to delete database.
+> Both `drop` and `truncate` are part of DDL commands and also look similar while deleting records of the table in the database.
+But one major difference between both is that `drop` deletes all the records from the table as well as the table structure, whereas `truncate` will only delete all the records from the table but not the table structure.
+Also, the drop command can be used to delete the database, whereas truncate cannot be used to delete the database.

 </details>

 ---

-9. Suppose you have created a table called as "student" with column fields as id, name, age, address and class.
+9. Suppose you have created a table called "student" with column fields as id, name, age, address and class.
 But now you want to rename the "id" column to "student_id", then how will you do that in SQL?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)